 If you only make it to one, then make it the grandaddy of them all.
 Settled by Germans, and taking on the look and feel of the old country, this tiny hamlet is better known as Michigan’s Little Bavaria.
 So much so that, in 1996, Lord Mayor Christian Ude of Germany officially sanctioned the Frankenmuth Oktoberfest celebration, making it the only city outside of Munich to receive such an honor.
 German bands, dancers, and fare are abundant.
 If you go on Saturday, be sure to check out the Wiener-dog races in the Harvey Kern Community Pavilion at noon.
 Fifty to a hundred dachshunds are positioned on one side of the pavilion floor and let loose in the hopes that they’ll race to the other side.
 Will they?

 Head to S. Arbor Street to find the Bier Garten in the heart of Downtown Saline.
 Admission is $10 for those 21 and over, and free for youngsters.
 The party really gets flowing at 6:30pm on Friday with the Tapping of the Golden Keg Opening Ceremony.
 Expect a great lineup of local and German brews, along with scrumptious food available for purchase.
 A variety of activities are planned for all ages each day.
-Friday evening, Pheonix Theory will keep the party rocking, while Saturday night is headlined by 50 Amp Fuse.
+Friday evening, Your Generation will keep the party rocking, while Saturday night is headlined by Parallel Fifth.
 All proceeds from ticket sales will support programs and events designed to bring communities together for the revitalization of Downtown Saline.

 A mountain is certainly an appropriate place to enjoy a Bavarian-style celebration.
 This one has some unique qualities like stein hoisting, keg throwing, spouse-carrying competitions, pond pedaling, and even burning old skis in a bonfire.
 (That last one is actually an annual ritual.)
+Try your hand at some new activities like axe-throwing and pie-eating.
 The Pray for Snow Bonfire is an excellent end to a crisp fall day at Boyne.
 There will be a Bier Hall filled with craft brews, delicious eats, and live music.
 Oh, and don’t leave this one without taking in the fall colors from the Skybridge!

 Often overshadowed by its neighbor, Saugatuck, Douglas is a wonderful place to spend a day.
 Why not go for their fall party?
 Set in the aptly named Beery Field.
-Though all are welcome, this one highly encourages traditional German dress.
-You can also look forward to traditional dancers, a keg toss, and music by the 25-piece Ein Prosit Band.
+You can also look forward to traditional dances from Dance Asylum, a keg toss, and music by the 25-piece Ein Prosit Band.
 DJ John E will be on site as well, to kick the party up a notch.
+Enjoy a frosty adult beverage from Saugatuck Brewing Company, or savor a glass from Modales Wines.
 Admission is only $5 and serves as a fundraiser for Community Pride MI.

 Many breweries around the state will host their own parties on-site in keeping with the German theme.
 You can also always gather friends and create your own version.
 Oktoberfest beers are available from Bell’s and Frankenmuth Brewery, and Atwater has its Blocktober on the market now.